grizz-pl/mirlight/README.markdown

 Changelog
 ---------
+### ver.0.5beta 2010/01/25
+(based on  var. d.2010.01.25.1)

+*  GUI changes
+*  New color algorithm
+*  Showing and set fields
+*  Verbose mode

 ### ver.0.5alfa 2009/11/15

-Switch to a new hardware.
+*  Switch to a new hardware.

 ### ver.0.25 2009/03/29

-Making average color for each screen region is much better.
+*  Making average color for each screen region is much better.

 ### ver.0.2 2009/03/29

-All basic functions work.
+*  All basic functions work.